zorggomat/FractalCryptGUI/README.md

 </details>

 ## Technical details
 AES-256 is used for encryption in XTS mode.
-SHA512 hash sum of password in utf8 is used as a key, md5 hash sum is used as an initialization vector (this may be insecure if the same password is used for several volumes).
+PBKDF2 is used to generate a key (10k iterations) and an initialization vector (25k iterations).

 Each layer, when decrypted, has the following header: